 Chess machines, let’s be clear, are not intelligent.
 They number-crunch the game and win by brute force, sheer memory and computational power.
 Deep Blue could compare millions of positions every second, and calculate the probabilities.

 Even then, it only ‘won’ because Kasparov made a mistake.
 Machines win by being more consistent than humans.
-A chess machine is ‘narrow AI’.
-A contradiction in terms: it has no intuition, no imagination, no daring, no strategy, no thought — therefore no intelligence.
+A chess machine is ‘narrow artificial intelligence’.
+A contradiction in terms, actually.
+It has no intuition, no imagination, no daring, no strategy, no thought — therefore no intelligence.

 Computation is not intelligence.
 Even a machine can do it.